 The venue for the event is located at 115 Victory Ship Way which is just a 5-minute walk from Lonsdale Quay.
 If arriving via the North Shore’s SeaBus terminal, head east from Lonsdale Quay and you’ll find the festivities on the other side of the Tap and Barrel restaurant.

-In 2019 Pride at the Pier celebrates its third annual event (although in its inaugural year it was called Prance at the Pier).
+In 2019 Pride at the Pier celebrated its third annual event (although in its inaugural year it was called Prance at the Pier).
 The event was planned in part by an LGBTQIA2S+ youth advisory committee and the theme was drag!

 PRIDE WEEK WALKING TOURS